Last Updated on January 11, 2023

 The weather in Chicago has been cold and snowy, so what’s a gal to do?
 Cook, of course!
 When 8″ of snow fell last weekend, comfort food was in order, and I was craving stuffed shells in meat sauce.
 Plus, this recipe is too good (and easy) not to share.
 While the kids were outside sledding, I got to work inside.

-I know recipes have never really been a thing on the blog, but I had so much fun putting together my cookie recipe swap post, I couldn’t resist.
-The thing I love most about this particular stuffed shells recipe is that it feeds a small army…and that’s a good thing, cuz the neighbors popped over when they saw my kiddos outside.
-This recipe fed 4 hungry adults (unfortunately my picky eaters wanted nothing to do with it), and I still had leftovers for 2 days.
+I know recipes have never really been a thing on the blog, but I had so much fun putting together my cookie recipe swap post I couldn’t resist.
+The thing I love most about this particular stuffed shells recipe is that it feeds a small army…and that’s a good thing cuz the neighbors popped over when they saw my kiddos outside.
+This recipe fed four hungry adults (unfortunately, my picky eaters wanted nothing to do with it), and I still had leftovers for two days.

 1 box jumbo shell pasta

 1-1/2 lbs. ground beef